NEW YEAR, NEW LOOK

 I have been fortunate enough to meet, and become friends with, many game designers over the years.
 In general this is a great thing from my point of view, as it’s given me the opportunity to playtest hundreds of unpublished games, sometimes in the early stages of development ...Read More

 reviewed by Herb Levy Mayfair Games, 2 to 4 players, ages 12 and up, 90 minutes; $60

 There is a certain undeniable mystique surrounding upper scale hotels.
 Sometimes it is captured in the movies (vintage film buffs will recall the great classic film Grand Hotel

-charting the lives of guests portrayed by Greta Garbo, John and Lionel Barrymore, Joan Crawford and more in ...Read More
+charting the lives of guests portrayed by Greta Garbo, John and Lionel Barrymore, Joan Crawford and more in a lush Berlin ...Read More

 reviewed by Kevin Whitmore Quined Games, 2 to 4 players, ages 12 and up, 60-90 minutes; $79.99 Haspelknecht

 is the third release from author Thomas Spitzer, and his third game in a trilogy of games about coal production in the Ruhr region of Germany.
 His prior two games, Ruhrschifffahrt and Kohle & Kolonie, have both received some acclaim, so I was eager to try ...Read More